the-turing-way/the-turing-way/book/website/communication/citable.md

 (rr-credit-contribute)=
 ## Contribute to this Chapter

-We invite you to contribute to this chapter by completing the following aspects:
+We invite you to contribute to this chapter by writing about one or multiple of the following aspects:
 - Demonstrate impact with various metrics described in this chapter
 - Add examples for DOIs from data journals
 - Add information about [citing JSON](http://citebay.com/how-to-cite/json/)